Argus LogoPLARV

 Fusing loss and gradient norm simultaneously to distinguish between getting stuck and genuine convergence.

-Per-layer DQI
+Per-layer ADQI